Zhongzhu-Chu/Zhongzhu-Chu.github.io/index.md

 [2] Unlocking New Paths to XXX: The New Role and Challenges of Fintech.
 Under Review in **International Review of Economics and Finance**

-[3] Responding to SDG13: Exploring the Role of Renewable Energy in Physical Climate Risk Governance.
-Under Review in **Energy**

-[4] Do XXX Shape Channels?
+[3] Do XXX Shape Channels?
 The Role of Differentiated XXX in XXX.
 Under Review in **Production and Operations Management**

+[4] Diffusion vs Lock-in: Insights from the XXX and XXX.
+Under Review in **Technovation**

+[5] Responding to SDG13: Exploring the Role of Renewable Energy in Physical Climate Risk Governance.
+Under Review in **Energy**

 ---
 #### PUBLICATIONS